UTXO vs Account Based

 Account Based

-The stateful nature of account-based assets enable them to better engage with smart contracts used in DeFi.
-Account-based assets also have integration considerations that differ from UTXO assets.
+Account-based assets have integration considerations that differ from UTXO assets.
 For example, transactions require an incrementing nonce to prevent unintended duplicate transactions.
-Furthermore, since transactions don't explicitly reference specific inputs, you must take precautions when engaging in parallel transactions or simply execute transactions sequentially.
+Since transactions don't explicitly reference specific inputs, you must take precautions when engaging in parallel transactions or simply execute transactions sequentially.
+Further more, if using multiple receive addresses in a single wallet, you must make regular consolidations to the root address in order to withdraw the maximum spendable amount.